Building lives for a better Harrisburg since 1910.

-Neighborhood Center is community based.
+Neighborhood Center is community-based.
 Many of the Center’s staff have been neighborhood residents who attended Neighborhood Center programs as children, developed their talents, and grew into leadership positions.
 The Board of Directors is, by mandate of the corporation’s by-laws, composed of neighborhood, community-at-large, and United Methodist representatives.
-Neighborhood Center is a private, non-profit corporation with a 501 (c)(3) I.R.S. tax-exempt status.

 The Center serves over 130 people per day.
 About 70 percent of our participants’ families earn less than $17,500 per year.
 The ethnic background of the Center’s participants is approximately: 80 percent African-American, 10 percent White, 7 percent Hispanic and 3 percent Asian.

-We recently celebrated our 100th Anniversary of service and we are reaffirming our commitment to the future of our community through work that emphasizes personal and community empowerment.
+The Center celebrated their 100th Anniversary of service in 2010 that reaffirms our commitment to the future of our community through work that emphasizes personal and community empowerment.
 We will strengthen our relationships with neighbors so that we can work collectively for a caring, diverse city neighborhood.

 It is the policy of Neighborhood Center of the United Methodist Church that there will be no discrimination in employment or enrollment with regard to race, color, religious creed, family status, ancestry, age, sex sexual orirntation, or disability.
 Reasonable accommodations shall be made to meet the physical or mental limitations of qualified applicants or employees.
 Our goal is to create a workplace free from discrimination with a staff that is representative of our community—men and women of varied religious, racial, cultural, and economic backgrounds.

 - Foundation: We are committed to being a Center of Christian life, love, health, and inspiration.